iCharlesHu/swift-experimental-subprocess/README.md

 `InputProtocol` defines a set of methods that a type must implement to serve as the input source for a subprocess.
 In most cases, developers should utilize the concrete input types provided by `Subprocess`.
 However, developers have the option to create their own input types by conforming to `ManagedInputProtocol` and implementing the `write(into:)` method.

-`Subprocess` is distributed with the following concrete input types:
+The core `Subprocess` module is distributed with the following concrete input types:

 - `NoInput`: indicates there is no input sent to the subprocess.
 - `FileDescriptorInput`: reads input from a specified `FileDescriptor` provided by the developer.
 Subprocess will automatically close the file descriptor after the process is spawned if `closeAfterSpawningProcess` is set to `true`.
 Note: when `closeAfterSpawningProcess` is `false`, the caller is responsible for closing the file descriptor even if `Subprocess` fails to spawn.
 - `StringInput`: reads input from a given type conforming to `StringProtocol`.
 - `ArrayInput`: reads input from a given array of `UInt8`.
-- `DataInput`: reads input from a given `Data`.
-- `DataSequenceInput`: reads input from a given sequence of `Data`.
-- `DataAsyncSequenceInput`: reads input from a given async sequence of `Data`.
 - `CustomWriteInput`indicates that the Subprocess should read its input from `StandardInputWriter`.